SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 The tool prints out the gathered data, the structure of the overall security score, used sub-scores, their weights and so on.
 This info may be useful if one would like to understand how the tool calculated the rating.
-It may also give an idea for possible improvements that can improve the rating.
+In the end, the tool print a list of possible improvement in the project that would positively impact the rating.

 If `--interactive` option is specified, the tool becomes a bit interactive, and may ask the user a couple of questions about the project.